awsdocs/amazon-cloudfront-developer-guide/doc_source/Cookies.md

   For information about specifying wildcards in cookie names, see [Whitelist Cookies \(Amazon EC2 and Other Custom Origins Only\)](distribution-web-values-specify.md#DownloadDistValuesWhitelistCookies)\.

-  For the current limit on the number of cookie names that you can whitelist for each cache behavior, see [Amazon CloudFront Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
-To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+  For the current limit on the number of cookie names that you can whitelist for each cache behavior, or to request a higher limit, see [Limits on Whitelisted Query Strings \(Web Distributions Only\)](cloudfront-limits.md#limits-whitelisted-query-strings)\.
 + **Don't forward cookies to your origin – **CloudFront doesn't cache your objects based on cookie values\.
 In addition, CloudFront removes the `Cookie` header from requests that it forwards to your origin and removes the `Set-Cookie` header from responses that it returns to your viewers\.

 Note the following about specifying the cookies that you want to forward: